labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 **Requirements:**

-- You have access to a Docker container of the tool you want to contribute (if you have the raw tool that you want to wrap in a container, [send us an email](stewards@labdao.com)).
+- Aaccess to a Docker container of the tool you want to contribute (if you have the raw tool that you want to wrap in a container, [send us an email](stewards@labdao.com)).
 - Comfortable with Docker and Docker files
 - Experience using Conda
 - Basic understanding of working with Pytorch and Cuda as dependencies
 - RECOMMENDATION: Make sure you’ve managed to get the tool running from the command line on your own machine first, then do the PLEX config.
     - This familiarity will make it easier to structure the set-up on PLEX.
-    - Please [send us an email](stewards@labdao.com) if you do not have access to a GPU and want to contribute a tool.
+    - If you want to contribute a tool but don't have access to a GPU, please [send us an email](stewards@labdao.com) and we can help.

 **Time required:**